Biostatistics-Unit-HT/flanders_r/README.md

 ## Acknowledgments

 Contributions, bug reports, and feature requests are welcome.
-Contact the Biostatistics Unit at [Your Institution or Contact Info] for more details.
+Open an issue in case of [issue](https://github.com/Biostatistics-Unit-HT/flanders_r/issues), bug or feature request.